-Speech-language pathologists are professions who specialize in the evaluation, diagnosis, treatment and prevention of communicative disorders.
+Speech-language pathologists are professionals who specialize in the evaluation, diagnosis, treatment and prevention of communicative disorders.
 Communication difficulties vary broadly and affect people of all ages.
 Speech-language pathologist work in a variety of professional settings such as hospitals, schools, long-term care facilities, private practice, etc.

 The MUW graduate program in speech-language pathology is committed to offering the necessary coursework and clinical preparation that will qualify students to meet the academic and clinical requirements for national certification and state licensure.
 The graduate curriculum is full-time, intensive, and typically, five semesters in length.
 Upon successful completion of the program, students are eligible to sit for the national certifying exam (PRAXIS II) administered by Educational Testing Service (ETS), apply for membership in the American Speech-Language Hearing Association and state licensure.